 - They will copy you into any correspondence or forms that they send to Tribunal, and you will need to do the same to the Tribunal Officers.

 - That you will get all the documentation needed for the appeal by or on the dates given by the Tribunal in your registration letter.

-- The Tribunal Officer will hand over to the Area-based SEND Case Officer once the appeal is finished.
-This includes if a Consent Order is in place, when the Area-based SEND Case Officer will implement the actions.
+The Tribunal Officer will hand over to your Case Officer once the appeal is finished.
+This includes if a Consent Order is in place, and the Case Officer must implement the actions